Articles | Volume 21, issue 16

 Short summary

-MSAp is a vital part of the Arctic climate system.
-Numerical models struggle to reproduce the seasonal cycle of MSAp.
+Particulate methanesulfonic acid (MSAp) is vital for the Arctic climate system.
+Numerical models struggle to reproduce the MSAp seasonal cycle.
 We evaluate three numerical models and one reanalysis product’s ability to simulate MSAp.
-We develop data-driven models for MSAp at four High Arctic stations.
-The data-driven models outperform the numerical models and reanalysis product and identified precursor source, chemical processing, and removal-related features as being important for modeling MSAp.
+We develop data-driven models for MSAp at four Arctic stations.
+The data-driven models outperform the numerical models and reanalysis product and identified precursor source-, chemical-processing-, and removal-related features as being important for modeling MSAp.

 Short summary